shinobi5/skeletor/README.md

 Front-end boilerplate with a focus on current and upcoming web standards.
 Its purpose is to be as vanilla as possible, while adding a bundler ([parcel](https://parceljs.org/)) to take care of browsers that don't currently support module imports.
 Web component polyfills are included for browsers that lack support for Custom Elements, Shadow DOM and Templates/Slots.

 It can be used for static projects or for spinnning up proof of concepts.
 A service worker and webmanifest are included for basic PWA features.
-A router like [redux-first-router](https://github.com/faceyspacey/redux-first-router) can be included with [redux](https://github.com/reduxjs/redux) to manage routes and state for SPA's (option to include via the setup CLI).
+A router like [redux-first-router](https://github.com/faceyspacey/redux-first-router) can be included with [redux](https://github.com/reduxjs/redux) to manage routes and state for SPA's (can be included via the setup CLI).

 ### Commands
 These commands can be replaced with `npm` e.g. `npm run start`